nathanrobinson/cs-api-dotnet/README.md

 CaseStackApi api = new CaseStackApi();
 api.Authenticate("<put your API Key here>", "<put your Company ID here>");

-// set this to 'true' to operate on production data api.UseProduction(false);
+// set this to 'true' to operate on production data (if not called, the API defaults to production) api.UseProduction(false);
 ````